fnproject/fn/docs/contributors/annotations.md

 The serialised JSON representation (rendered without excess whitespace as a string) of a single value must not exceed a 512 bytes.

-## Modifying and deleting metadata keys
+## Modifying and deleting annotation keys

-A key can be modified by a PATCH operation containing a partial metadata map indicating the keys to update (or delete)
+A key can be modified by a PATCH operation containing a partial `annotations` object indicating the keys to update (or delete)

 A key can be deleted by a PATCH operation by setting its value to an empty string.

+For each element that of data that can be changed independently, you *should* use a new top-level annotation key.

 ## Maximum number of keys